awaisaltaf123/fun-fox/README.md

 7. Update the following variables in the `.env` file (if necessary):
    - `PORT`: Set this to the port number on which you want the backend server to run.
 (Example: `8000`)
+   - make sure nothing is runnig on port 8080.

 ## Starting the Backend Server